Curriculum

 - European Renaissance and Reformation: Exploration, cultural diffusion, new ideas

-- The Enlightenment: Challenging Absolutism, Scientific Revolution, Spread of New Ideas
+- The Enlightenment: Challenging Absolutism, Scientific Revolution, Spread of new ideas

 - The French Revolution: Causes and impact on Europe and the New World